BD2KGenomics/dcc-metadata-indexer/README.md

 * each workflow JSON needs a timestamp
 * command line tool would merge the docs, taking the "level" at which each document will be merged in at
     * donor, sample, specimen
+* need to refresh the schema document, there are more constraints to be added

 In the future, look at adding options here for specifying where files should be merged: